+Control via the push-pull point.
 The cycle time through a semiconductor fab is several weeks.
-Hence, typically the starts into the fab are done "to plan" while the delivery out of the fab is "to orders."
+Hence, typically the starts into the fab are done "to plan" while the delivery out of the fab is "to orders".
 This reflects itself in the dispatch policies at the re-entrant machines.
-At the beginning of the factory, we have a push policy, favoring lots requiring early production stages over lots waiting for high production stages, whereas at the end of the factory we have a pull policy which tries to affect output by favoring the final steps over earlier steps.
+At the beginning of the factory we have a push policy, favoring lots requiring early production stages over lots waiting for high production stages, whereas at the end of the factory we have a pull policy which tries to affect output by favoring the final steps over earlier steps.
 Somewhere in the middle of the factory there is a production stage where the push policy changes into a pull policy.
-That stage is called the push-pull point and it is one of the few possible control actuators inside the factory that might influence the output of the factory.
-In Perdaen et al. (2006), we have studied the use of changing the push-pull point to affect the tracking of a demand signal in a discrete event simulation of a semiconductor fab.
-We assume that we have a demand curve as a function of time, and a time interval in which the demand is of the order of magnitude of half of the total WIP of the factory.
-We then place the push-pull point in such a way that the demand over that time interval matches the total WIP downstream from the push-pull point.
+That stage is called the push-pull point and it is one of the factory.
+In [Perdaen et al., 2006] we have studied the use of changing the push-pull point to affect the tracking of a demand signal in a discrete event simulation of a semiconductor fab.
+We assume we have a demand curve as a function of time, and a time interval in which the demand is of the order of magnitude of half of the total WIP of the factory.
+We then place the push-pull point in such a way, that the demand over that time interval matches the total WIP downstream from the push-pull point.